 - Advance the distal section of the catheter through the valved sheath introducer and into the vein.
-PRECAUTION: To help minimize catheter kinking, it may be necessary to advance in small steps by grasping the catheter close to the sheath. - Advance the catheter tip to the junction of the superior vena cava and right atrium. - With the catheter advanced and positioned, crack the sheath handle in half and peel partially away from the catheter.
-CAUTION: Do not pull apart the portion of the sheath that remains in the vessel.
-To avoid vessel damage, - pull back the sheath as far as possible and peel the sheath only a few centimeters at a time. - Near the valve, hold the catheter firmly in position and pull the valve off the catheter.
+PRECAUTION: To help minimize catheter kinking, it may be necessary to advance in small steps by grasping the catheter close to the sheath. - Advance the catheter tip to the junction of the superior vena cava and right atrium.
+With the catheter advanced and positioned, sharply snap the tabs of the valve housing in a plane perpendicular to the long axis of the sheath to split the valve and peel partially away from the catheter.
+AUTION: Do not pull apart the portion of the sheath that remains in the vessel.
+To avoid vessel damage, pull back the sheath as far as possible and peel the sheath only a few centimeters at a time. - Remove the sheath completely from the patient and catheter.
+Press the remaining catheter loop ('knudke') gently into the subcutaneous pocket created at the venous entry site.
+WARNING: Catheters should be implanted carefully to avoid any sharp or acute angles which could compromise the flow of blood or occlude the opening of the catheter lumens.
+5 - PRECAUTION: For optimal product performance do not insert any portion of the cuff into the vein.
+Attach syringes to both extensions and open the clamps.

-PRECAUTION: It is normal to experience some resistance while pulling the catheter through the slit on the valve. - Remove the sheath completely from the patient and catheter.

-Press the remaining catheter loop ("knuckle") gently into the subcutaneous pocket created at the venous entry WARNING: Catheters should be implanted carefully to avoid any sharp or acute angles which could compromise PRECAUTION: For optimal product performance do not insert any portion of the cuff into the vein

-- Attach syringes to both extensions and open the clamps.
 Confirm correct placement and catheter function by aspirating blood from both lumens.
 Flush each lumen with heparinized saline (priming volume is printed on the extension tubing clamp).
 Blood should aspirate easily.
-PRECAUTION: If either lumen exhibits excessive resistance to blood aspiration, the catheter may need to - be rotated or repositioned to obtain adequate blood flow.
-PRECAUTION: It is recommended that the "venous" luer connection be oriented cephalad (toward the head).
-Clamp the extensions immediately after flushing. - - Remove the syringes and replace with injection caps.

-PRECAUTION: Avoid air embolism by keeping extension tubing clamped at all times when not in use and by aspirating then irrigating the catheter prior to each use.
+6. PRECAUTION: If either lumen exhibits excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to obtain adequate blood flow. - PRECAUTION: It is recommended that the "venous" luer connection be oriented cephalad (toward the head).
+Camp the extensions immediately after flushing.
+Remove the syringes and replace with injection caps.
+PRECAUTION: Avoid air embolism by keeping extension tubing clamped at all times when not in use and - Very spirating then irrigating the catheter prior to each use.
 Always aspirate first then irrigate the catheter prior to each use.
 With each change in tubing connections, purge air from the catheter and all connecting tubing and caps.

-ROTATING COLLAR

-- Correctly position the cuff and tunneled portion of the catheter.
-Confirm proper tip placement with fluoroscopy.
-The distal "venous" tip should be positioned at the junction of the superior vena cava and right atrium or into the right atrium for optimal blood flow. - WARNING: Failure to verify catheter placement with fluoroscopy may result in serious trauma or fatal complications.
-Secure and dress the catheter as noted in "Securement and Dressing"
+Correctly position the cuff and tunneled portion of the catheter.

+- Confirm proper tip placement with fluoroscopy.
+The distal "venous" tip should be positioned at the junction of the superior vena cava and right atrium or into the 10 right atrium for optimal blood flow. - WARNING: Failure to verify catheter placement with fluoroscopy may result in serious trauma or fatal complications.
+11 Secure and dress the catheter as noted in "Securement and Dressing

-INSERTION TECHNIQUE (2) - COMMON STEPS PERCUTANEOUS ENTRY INTO RIGHT INTERNAL JUGULAR VEIN WITH AN OVER-THE-WIRE TECHNIQUE
+INSERTION TECHNIQUE (2) - COMMON STEPS PERCUTANEOUS ENTRY INTO RIGHT INTERNAL JUGULAR VEIN WITH AN OVER-THE-WIRE TECHNIOUE